RedJocker/42spWebServer/README.md

   - issue is probably on Server.cpp:314 on call to RequestPath.getFilePath returning state set by RequestPath.initRequestPath

-- when uploading multiple files on same request
-  - expected all files to be uploaded
-  - application crashed
-  - issue is related to how operations are managed by EventLoop
-    - currently EventLoop only support one operation per client request

 ## Sprint 1

 - Http